monk-afk/sf_formspec/Tutorial.md

-# SFINV Tutorial
+# SFS Tutorial

 ## Introduction <!-- omit in toc -->

-Simple Fast Inventory (SFINV) is a mod found in Minetest Game that is used to create the player's inventory formspec.
-SFINV comes with an API that allows you to add and otherwise manage the pages shown.
+Simple Fast Formspec (SFS) is a formspec framework based on the Simple Fast Inventory (SFINV) mod found in Minetest Game.
+SFS comes with an API that allows you to add and otherwise manage the pages shown.

-Whilst SFINV by default shows pages as tabs, pages are called pages because it is entirely possible that a mod or game decides to show them in some other format instead.
+Whilst SFS by default shows pages as tabs, pages are called pages because it is entirely possible that a mod or game decides to show them in some other format instead.
 For example, multiple pages could be shown in one formspec.